zogzog/cubicweb/doc/book/en/admin/setup.rst

    `cubicweb with postgresql datatabase`_ and `cubicweb-mysql-support` contains necessary dependency for using `cubicweb with mysql database`_ .

-There is also a wide variety of :ref:`cubes <Cubes>` listed on the `CubicWeb.org Forge`_ available as debian packages and tarball.
+There is also a wide variety of :ref:`cubes <AvailableCubes>` listed on the `CubicWeb.org Forge`_ available as debian packages and tarball.

 The repositories are signed with `Logilab's gnupg key`_.
 To avoid warning on "apt-get update":